Taxpayer seeks tactic for Dallas School Board to gain advantage on teachers

-DALLAS TWP. — Clarke Bittner wanted to know why, if the Dallas School District does not have a contract with its teachers, is the teachers’ health care paid when they go on strike.
+DALLAS TWP. — Clarke Bittner wanted to know why if the Dallas School District does not have a contract with its teachers is their health care paid when they go on strike.

 Bittner asked the question at Monday’s school board meeting.